aws-solutions/qnabot-on-aws/VPCSupportREADME.md

 # VPC Support - Preview Mode
 (version 1.0 - December 2020)

-QnABot now provides in Preview Mode deployment using a VPC.
+This feature allows deployment of QnABot components within VPC infrastructure via a new template named public-vpc-support.json.
+This template is made available for use as a separate installation mechanism.
+It is not the default template utilized in the public distribution buckets.
+Please take care in deploying QnABot in VPC.
+The Elasticsearch Cluster becomes bound to the VPC as well as the Lambda's installed.
+The Elasticsearch cluster is no longer available outside of the VPC.
+All Lambdas are bound to the VPC to allow communication with the cluster.

+Two additional parameters are required by this template.

+- VPCSubnetIdList (two private subnets spread over two availability zones - see below)
+- VPCSecurityGroupIdList (see below)

 ### Requirements

 In order for deployment of resources attaching within a VPC two requirements must be met.

 1) A fully functioning VPC with a minimum of two private subnets spread over two availability zones is required.
-In addition
+   These private VPC subnets should have access to AWS services.
+This can be accomplished using NAT Gateway with proper IGW configuration / routing.
+Other third party gateway implementations can be used that provide access to AWS services.

 2) A pre-configured VPC security group that
     1) allows inbound connections on port 443 from other addresses in the VPC CIDR block.
 For example, if the VPC's CIDR block is 10.178.0.0/16, inbound connections in the security